 A 5 by 5 grid.
 The title is ‘I like my first name’.
 Letter « S », « A », « N », « D », « R » are in the first row.
 The ‘’s’’ are all shaded diagonally.

-Ask questions in order to bring out the relationship between the dimensions of the grid and the number of letters composing a given name in order to find a pattern.
+Ask questions to bring out the relationship between the dimensions of the grid and the number of letters composing a given name.
 For example:

-• What would happen if you coloured the first letter of your name?
+• What will happen if you colour the first letter of your name throughout the grid?

-• What would happen if you wrote your first and last name? only your last name?
+• What will happen if you write your first and then your last name? only your last name?

-For example, if you write the six letters of the name Sandra in the grid, you can see that the arrangement of each letter in the grid forms a pattern.
-Each of the letters is arranged in a slanted line (for example, the letter S).
-If we were to write a 5-letter name like Mary in a grid of the same dimensions, we would also observe a pattern, i.e., the arrangement of each letter vertically.
-On the other hand, if we wrote a seven letter name like Martine in a 5 by 5 grid, the pattern of the arrangement of each letter would form a line less clear than the vertical line.
-It is important to note that the dimensions of the grid as well as the number of letters in the first name influence the pattern formed by the repetition of the first name.
+For example, if you write the six letters of the name Sandra in the 5 by 5 grid, you can see patterns for the arrangement of each letter in the grid.
+Each letter is arranged on a diagonal line (for example, the letter S).
+If we were to write a 4-letter name like Mary in a grid of the same dimensions, we would also observe a pattern vertically.
+On the other hand, if we write a seven letter name like Martine in a 5 by 5 grid, each letter would form a line less clear than the vertical line.
+It is important to note that the dimensions of the grid as well as the number of letters in the name influence the pattern formed by the repetition of the name.